GSG-FC02/General-rules/GitHub.md

 ---

+ ### Note:
- *Note, At the previous link you will find that, there is a way to create and manage pull requests and branches from github, this way is just for knowldge, and we will not use it during the course.*
+ At the previous link you will find that, there is a way to create and manage pull requests and branches from github, this way is just for knowldge, and we will not use it during the course.*